Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Data sets

 \section{Data sets}

 In the following, we motivate and introduce the data sets used within this study.
-These encompass two simple and well-studied data sets as well as a real-world image data set of industrial relevance.
+These encompass two simple and well-studied data sets as well as an industrial real-world image data set of practical industrial relevance.
 The associated task for all data sets is a binary classification.